 Contact an Experienced Criminal Defense Attorney

 Prosecution for a federal drug trafficking is one of the most serious criminal cases someone can be charged with.
 It can be prosecuted in federal court, state court, or both.
 If you are convicted it can affect you for years to come.
-At the Law Office of Andrew R. Lynch, we fight hard to protect you.
+At the The Lynch Law Group, we fight hard to protect you.
 We prepare every case as if it is going to trial because this how we are able to obtain the best outcome for you.
 If you are facing criminal prosecution contact us.